-Applause.com has partnered with Sales Forces Europe to expand it’s international sales.
+Applause has partnered with Sales Forces Europe to expand it’s international sales.
 The company provides 360° app quality testing services, software tools and analytics.
-Their solutions allow for in-the-wild testing services for quality assurance in functional, localization, security and load testing, including distribution, crash & bug reporting, and in-app user feedback on iOS, Android and Windows Phone apps.
+Their solutions allow for in-the-wild testing services for quality assurance in functional, localization, security and load testing, including distribution, crash and bug reporting, and in-app user feedback on iOS, Android and Windows Phone apps.

-Applause works with Google, Fox, Amazon, Box, Concur and Runkeeper and marny more.
-By partnering with SFE, the company aims to enable even more companies globally to deliver solid digital solutions from the web to mobile to wearables and more.
+Applause works with Google, Fox, Amazon, Box, Concur, Runkeeper, and many more.
+By partnering with Sales Force Europe, the company aims to enable even more companies globally to deliver solid digital solutions from the web to mobile to wearables and more.

-Meet Rick Pizzoli (Sales Force Europe’s CEO & Founder) and Mike Shephard (Vice President of Sales) at the Mobile World Congress in Barcelona from 2nd to 5th March.
+Meet Rick Pizzoli (Sales Force Europe’s CEO & Founder) at the Mobile World Congress in Barcelona from 2nd to 5th March, 2015.

 Livescribe allows customers to capture, search and share handwritten notes on all digital devices.
 Livescribe makes smartpens that synchronize handwritten notes with recorded audio, making the ubiquitous pen more useful in today’s world.
 Livescribe’s product portfolio includes the Echo smartpen, the Sky wifi smartpen and the Livescribe 3 smartpen, with complementary software for each platform.

-Qelp, the leading provider of multi-channel customer care solutions for smartphones will work with SFE to grow it’s sales globally.
-Qelp provides software to Mobile Operators and MVNOs that creates the best possible customer support journey for all smartphone users of Self-service software and call center software for smartphones.
+Qelp, the leading provider of multi-channel customer care solutions for smartphones will work with Sales Force to grow it’s sales globally.
+Qelp provides software to Mobile Operators and Mobile Virtual Network Providers (MVNPs) that creates the best possible customer support journey for all smartphone users of Self-service software and call center software for smartphones.
 Qelps strives to create a unique customer service experience that allows clients to reduce support costs.

 Qelp, shows mobile operators’ call-center staff and customers how to configure and use each model of smartphone on their specific network.
 Qelp’s software provides education on how to perform tasks on every major smartphone model on different mobile networks globally.

-ExperQ is partnering with SFE to expand its mirror-platform solution for gathering, analyzing, reporting and gathering real value from customer insight.
+ExperQ is partnering with Sales Force Europe to expand its mirror-platform solution for gathering, analyzing, reporting and gathering real value from customer insight.
 ExperQ gathers, analyzes and uses information from the customers of service-oriented companies to produce material for operational efficiency, strategic decision-making and internal and external marketing.

 Sales Forces Europe has been enlisted to help Call Design expand its technical expertise internationally.
 Call Design focuses on deploying and servicing hosted, SaaS and on-premise solutions to healthcare, financial and outsourcing and other industry customers.
 Call Design conducts routine customer optimization visits to make sure systems are running as designed and issues and opportunities can be addressed proactively.